The Wyatt Sicks: WWE Tag Team Champions and departure (2025–2026)

-In January 2025, The Wyatt Sicks were moved to the SmackDown brand as a result of the "transfer window" between the two brands, but due to an injury sustained by Howdy, they did not appear on television until the May 23 episode of SmackDown, when they attacked The Street Profits, Fraxiom, and DIY.
+In January 2025, The Wyatt Sicks were moved to the SmackDown as a result of the "transfer window" between the two brands, but due to an injury sustained by Howdy, they did not appear on television until the May 23 episode of SmackDown, when they attacked The Street Profits, Fraxiom, and DIY.
 On the July 11 episode of SmackDown, Lumis and Gacy defeated The Street Profits to win the WWE Tag Team Championships.